SkyTruth/ushahidi-embed/README.md

     <iframe width="960" height="650" src="http://your.domain.com/embed" />

-NOTE: you need any links displayed inside the iframe to take you out of the iframe when you clock them.
+NOTE: you need any links displayed inside the iframe to take you out of the iframe when you click them.
-Otherwise thigs will look funny.
+Otherwise things will look funny.
 This is done in the links in the plugin with target='_parent'

 in the anchor tags